So don’t be too downhearted. With the right information and advice your appeal stands a good chance of being successful.

 But first, it is worth making sure that all other options have been exhausted.
 Sometimes additional negotiation with your local council is all that is required.

 However, sometimes an appeal is the only way forward.
-And if it’s a Householder Appeal you must submit it within just 12 weeks of your application being refused.
+If it’s a Householder Appeal you must submit it within just 12 weeks of your application being refused.

 Planning Appeal – Is It Worth It?